-Many balance transfer cards will offer an introductory 0% APR period for your transferred balance.
-Those periods, which can last 18 months or more, could provide an opportunity to pay down on the principal of your debt without any interest fees.
+Many balance transfer cards offer an introductory 0% APR period for your transferred balance.
+Those periods, which can last 18 months or more, could provide an opportunity to pay down on the principal of your debt without any interest charges.

-Be aware that many of these cards do charge a balance transfer fee.
-Those fees usually are a percentage (typically between 3-5%) of the total amount you transfer to the card.
+Be aware that many of these cards charge balance transfer fees.
+Those fees are usually a percentage (typically between 3-5%) of the total amount you transfer to the card.
 So before you take advantage of a 0% APR offer, make sure you’ve calculated the amount that you will have to pay for the transfer fee to be sure it is less than the interest you’d pay on your current card.

 Step 5: Reassess Your Monthly Budget for Potential Savings